On 3-dimensional complex Hom-Lie algebras: Acknowledgements

 \section{Acknowledgements}

-The three authors acknowledge the support received through CONACyT Grant $\#$ A1-S-45886.
-The author RGD would also like to thank the support provided by the post-doctoral fellowships FOMIX-YUC 221183 and FORDECYT 265667 that allow him to stay at CIMAT - Unidad M\'erida.
-Finally, GS acknowledges the support provided by PROMEP grant UASLP-CA-228.
+The authors would also like to thank the referee for his/her comments, criticism and valuable suggestions, as they gave them the opportunity to produce a better exposition of their results by susbstantially improving the original presentation.
+The authors also acknowledge the support received through CONACyT Grant $\#$ A1-S-45886.
+The author RGD would also like to thank the support provided by the post-doctoral fellowships FOMIX-YUC 221183 and FORDECYT 265667 that allowed him to stay at CIMAT - Unidad M\'erida.
+Finally, GS acknowledges the support provided by PROMEP grant UASLP-CA-228 and ASV acknowledges the support given by MB1411.